NetSys/bess/bessctl/conf/port/vhost/README.md

 ### launch\_container.py

 Same as launch\_vm.py, except it launches containers, not VMs (thus much faster to launch).
-No root permissions are required to run this script, but make sure that your account belongs to the "docker" group.
+Make sure that your account belongs to the "docker" group.

 ### Environment variables